December 6, 2001

 Ross Hurwitz, Hullabaloo contributing writer

 Not only has the Green Wave opened up their season 4-0, but they have also done so in convincing fashion.
 With victories over Loyola in the Holy War: Part Deux, Centenary, Norfolk State and Virginia Commonwealth, this marks the second consecutive year in which they have opened their season with three straight wins and the first year of Head Coach Shawn Finney's tenure that the team has started 4-0.
-Tulane dominated Loyola in a maximum capacity crowd of 3,011 at Fogelman Arena.
+Tulane dominated Loyola in a maximum capacity crowd of 3,011 at Avron B. Fogelman Arena in Devlin Fieldhouse.

 The game looked like it was over before it even started as Tulane's smothering press and tenacious defense dominated a bewildered Loyola team that committed 31 turnovers.
 Junior Brandon Brown was an overpowering inside presence throughout the game, leading four players with double-digit scoring with 22 points.
 His transition, alley-oop dunk early in the game ignited the crowd and his team, leading to a 22-3 run to open the game.